nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221024213239/README.md

   - can query yaml properties of notes
     - shows up in rendered view in output
 - unrelated note from video: recommend readwise plugin for book highlights
+- query lives in dataview snippet and results get updated in obsidian output
+  - supported by github?

 ```
 ```